yandex-cloud/docs/en/storage/hosting/index.md

 # Static website hosting

-You can host your static website in Yandex Object Storage.
+You can host your static website in {{ objstorage-full-name }}.
 A static website is based on client-side technology such as HTML, CSS, and JavaScript.
 It may not contain any scripts that run on the web server side.

 To host a website: